YentlHendrickx/halo-led/README.md

 # halo

 LED strip controller for ESP8266 (NodeMCU).
 Web UI over WiFi, REST API, and a bunch of effects.
-OTA updates so you can flash it without plugging in USB.
+OTA updates so you can flash it without plugging in USB (after initial flash).

 ## Hardware

-- ESP8266 (tested on NodeMCU v2/v3, board `huzzah` in PlatformIO)
+- ESP8266 (tested on NodeMCU v2/v3, board `huzzah` in PlatformIO -> selecting correct board gave me issues)
-- WS2812B/WS2815 strip on GPIO 2
+- WS2812B/WS2815 strip on GPIO 2 (12v, no level shifter as ESP is right next to Data input.
+So far; no issues)
 - Pin and length are in `include/config.h` (`LED_PIN`, `LED_COUNT`)

 ## Setup

 1. Clone and open in PlatformIO (VS Code or CLI).
 2. **WiFi:** Copy `include/wifi_credentials.h.example` to `include/wifi_credentials.h` and set your SSID and password.
 The real `wifi_credentials.h` is gitignored so you don’t commit secrets.
 3. Build and upload: `pio run -t upload`.
 Default is OTA to the IP in `platformio.ini` (`upload_port`); set your device IP there or pass `--upload-port <ip>`.
+(You can find the ip of your ESP using a tool such as nmap)

 (Initial OS flash required; afterwards OTA updates will work, make sure to keep including the OTA setup each time)